Operation Destabilise: Semen Kuksov

 Kuksov and his father gained Maltese citizenship in 2022 under the Citizenship by Investment Program, a scheme started in 2014 which allowed non-citizens to apply for Maltese citizenship by investing in Malta and contributing to its national development fund while living in Malta and passing background checks.
 In the first year after its formation, 54% of applicants were Russian.
 Known as a "golden passport scheme", as of 2024 it was the last in the European Union after Cyprus and Bulgaria ended their schemes in 2020 and 2022 respectively.
 The Maltese program and those globally have been criticized for allowing organised criminals, money launderers and tax evaders to easily gain citizenship.

 Kuksov and his father received their citizenship "weeks" before Russians were excluded from the scheme after the Russian invasion of Ukraine.
 These passports can be revoked if, within seven years of receiving citizenship, a citizen is sentenced to a year or longer in prison.
 The Community Malta Agency, the organisation which oversees the scheme, began reviewing Kuksov's citizenship and; on 15 December 2024, it was announced that proceedings had begun to revoke his citizenship, with his citizenship being formally revoked in October 2025.

+Second phase

+The second phase of the operation refers to the period from 4 December 2024 to 21 November 2025, when the NCA released a report on their progress to that point.
+In this report, they revealed that they were aware the network was operating in at least 28 towns and cities across the UK, that they had arrested a further 44 people in connection with the network and that they had seized a further £5.1 million in cash.
+Additionally, the NCA revealed that they had assisted international partners in seizing $24 million and over €2.6 million from the network.

+Altair Holdings SA and its operations was also revealed in this report, a company owned by George Rossi that purchased a 75% stake in Keremet Bank, a bank in Kyrgyzstan, on 25 December 2024.
+The bank was facilitating transfers between Promsvyazbank (PSB), which has been accused by the US Department of the Treasury of being a "sanctions evasion hub".
+Among these transfers was money destined for the Russian arms industry.